Sam Miller

-Sam Miller (born 28 September 1962) is an English television director and former actor.
-He has worked on the BBC television dramas Cardiac Arrest, This Life and Luther.
+Sam Miller (born 28 September 1962) is a British television director and former actor from Saxmundham, England.
+As an actor, he is known for his role as Sgt.
+John Maitland in the ITV police procedural drama The Bill from 1990 to 1993.
+As a director, he has worked on the BBC television dramas Cardiac Arrest, This Life and Luther.
 He works with London-based production company Mustard Film Company.
-He is father of the actor William Miller, who played Oliver Twist in the 2007 television adaptation.
+He is the father of the actor and footballer William Miller, who played Oliver Twist in the 2007 television adaptation.

 Miller has received three Emmy nominations for Outstanding Directing for a Miniseries, Movie or a Dramatic Special, one in 2012 for Luther and two in 2021 for I May Destroy You for the episodes "Eyes Eyes Eyes Eyes" and "Ego Death" (with Michaela Coel).